Skip to main content

 Deadlines:

-• Proposed dates of study, the name of your Yale faculty member who will act as your adviser, and departmental affiliation.
+• Basic biographical information and education history, proposed dates of study, the name of the faculty member at the host institution who will act as your adviser, and department of affiliation

-• A statement of purpose of 500-1000 words describing your past work, your preparation for the proposed study and/or research at Yale.
+• A statement of purpose of 500-1000 words describing your past work, your preparation for the proposed exchange, and an overview of your planned academic activities while abroad